directus/directus/docs/guides/extensions/hooks-validate-number-twilio.md

 			.fetch()
 			.then((phoneNumber) => {
 				if (!phoneNumber.valid) {
-					throw new InvalidPayloadException('Phone Number is not valid');
+					throw new InvalidPayloadError('Phone Number is not valid');
 				}

 				return input;